JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 Now, if you stare long enough at the assembly, you'll notice several things about this rewrite:
 1. The JIT is no longer bothering to load member variables into memory in preparation for a call.
-2. The JIT is actually no longer even calling our child method.
-It copied the relevant assembly into get() itself (an optimization called "inlining", as called out in the popup).
+2. The JIT is actually no longer even calling our child method howDoYouMeasure_MeasureAYear().
+It copied the relevant assembly into get() itself.
+    * This is an optimization called "inlining", as called out in the popup.
-3. The JIT has simply put the method result it always gets as a constant, 0x80520 (or 525_600 in hex), for get() to use.
+3. The JIT has simply put the method result it always gets, 0x80520 (or 525_600 in hex), as a constant for get() to use.
 4. The JIT simply compares field "answer" and 525_600 in hex and returns 1 (true) if they match.
-5. If the JIT is ever wrong about field "answer" matching 525_600 in hex, it will abort the optimization and call the original method as its assumptions are no longer valid (this is called an "uncommon trap").
+5. If the JIT is ever wrong about field "answer" matching 525_600 in hex, it will abort the optimization and call the original method as its assumptions are no longer valid.
+    * This is called an "uncommon trap".

 Given all the addition and subtraction operations in the original method, this is a significant rewrite of our code!
-Here is a portion of the assembly of the original method, all of which has now been removed by the C2:
+Here is a portion of the assembly of the original method, all of which has now been *removed* by the C2:

 ![get_child_c1](/assets/images/2020-09-14-original-child-c1.png)

 Figure 6:  Original (now removed) assembly of "howDoYouMeasure_MeasureAYear()"

-Again, if you try to debug the changes, you will simply step over the unchanged bytecode, not the assembly, and so will not be able to observe it.
+Again, if you try to debug the changes, you will simply step over the unchanged bytecode, not the assembly, and so will never be able to observe it.

 If you are curious, a colleague of mine has indeed seen this in production.
 It was, of course, only through research like the above that the issue was resolved.
 "Volatile" is definitely on our checklist for spotting errors of omission.